MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/corentin-gauthier/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Anciens membres (2022)
+  - Former Members (2022)
 ---

-Corentin Gauthier a complété un stage dans le laboratoire MEDomics UdeS à la session d'été 2022.
-Il a travaillé sur l'amélioration des fonctionnalités UI/UX de la plateforme MEDomicsLab.
+Corentin Gauthier completed an internship in the MEDomics UdeS lab in the summer session of 2022.
+He worked on improving the UI/UX features of the MEDomicsLab platform.